 What does a “normal” day on your shop floor really look like?
 Machines humming, orders moving, everything on track, until something small throws it all off.
 A leak.
 A stalled cylinder.
 A delay that wasn’t supposed to happen.
 And suddenly, time starts slipping.

-For small manufacturers, these interruptions don’t just disrupt workflow—they stack up fast, quietly eating into profits and deadlines.
+For small manufacturers, these interruptions don’t just disrupt workflow.
+They stack up fast, quietly eating into profits and deadlines.
 The frustrating part?
 It’s rarely one big failure.
 It’s a series of smaller ones that go unnoticed until they can’t be ignored anymore.

 According to Deloitte, unplanned downtime costs industrial manufacturers around $50 billion every year, with smaller operations often taking a harder hit due to tighter resources.